Vietnamese language: Vietnamese alphabet

 Thus, it is possible for diacritics to be stacked e.g. ể, combining letter with diacritic, ê, with diacritic for tone, ẻ, to make ể.

 Despite the missionaries' creation of the alphabetic script, chữ Nôm remained the dominant script in Vietnamese Catholic literature for more than 200 years.
 Starting from the late 19th century, the Vietnamese alphabet (chữ Quốc ngữ or 'national language script') gradually expanded from its initial usage in Christian writing to become more popular among the general public.

 The romanised script became predominant over the course of the early 20th century, when education became widespread and a simpler writing system was found to be more expedient for teaching and communication with the general population.
 The French colonial administration sought to eliminate Chinese writing, Confucianism, and other Chinese influences from Vietnam.
 French superseded Literary Chinese in administration.
 Vietnamese written with the alphabet became required for all public documents in 1910 by issue of a decree by the French Résident Supérieur of the protectorate of Tonkin.
 In turn, Vietnamese reformists and nationalists themselves encouraged and popularized the use of chữ Quốc ngữ.
 By the middle of the 20th century, most writing was done in chữ Quốc ngữ, which became the official script on independence.

+An excerpt of the Book of Jonah in Vietnamese.

 Nevertheless, chữ Hán was still in use during the French colonial period and as late as World War II was still featured on banknotes, but fell out of official and mainstream use shortly thereafter.
 The education reform by North Vietnam in 1950 eliminated the use of chữ Hán and chữ Nôm.
 Today, only a few scholars and some extremely elderly people are able to read chữ Nôm or use it in Vietnamese calligraphy.
 Priests of the Jing minority in China (descendants of 16th-century migrants from Vietnam) use songbooks and scriptures written in chữ Nôm in their ceremonies.